LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Wrecks are configured to be managed by the mission garbage collector
 	- Wrecks can be removed from the action menu (very close range)
 	- Enemy vehicles required to return to base to despawn
+	- [Experimental] Vehicles can be sold anywhere
-- **FIAradio && revealToPlayer**: On a resource tick there is a change to intercept enemy communications and show enemies on the map.
+- **Squad Markers**: On a resource tick there is a change to intercept enemy communications and show enemies on the map.
 	- Original script was trying to show enemy squad leaders to the commander by using reveal command, but that only works for a fraction of a second.
 	- Currently if revealX is true (i.e. communications intercepted), enemy squad leaders are shown with markers on the map for each player (in 15 seconds updates).
 	- Markers also correctly apply marker type, depending on the vehicle.